 A team of four microbiology research students, who had no knowledge of kefir prior to their lab work, found 58 billion CFU (colony forming units) per cup of home brewed kefir.
-They found the CFUs of store brand kefir numbers comparable.
+They found the CFUs of store brand kefir numbers comparable to the home brew, but the story doesn’t end there.

 However, further research showed the difference was remarkable.